dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-view.md

 In this section you're going to modify the `HelloWorldController` class to use Razor view template files to cleanly encapsulate the process of generating HTML responses to a client.

 You'll create a view template file using Razor.
-Razor-based view templates have a *.cshtml* file extension, and provide an elegant way to create HTML output using C#.
-Razor seamlessly blends C# and HTML, minimizing the number of characters and keystrokes required when writing a view template, and enables a fast, fluid coding workflow.
+Razor-based view templates have a *.cshtml* file extension.
+They provide an elegant way to create HTML output using C#.

 Currently the `Index` method returns a string with a message that is hard-coded in the controller class.
 In the `HelloWorldController` class, replace the `Index` method with the following code: